|

 physicists.
 There were specialties

-with no remaining practitioner at all, so closely-related specialists
+with no remaining practitioner at all, so interrelated specialists

-There were books and records that described how to do everything in
+There were technical instructions on how to do everything in

 15.

-covered this period as Vejhon's 'reconstruction era' which lasted about
+covered this period as Vejhon's 'reconstruction era' and it lasted for

 years.